profezzorn/ProffieOSDocs/config/the-config_top-section.md

 ```cpp
 #define MENU_SPEC_TEMPLATE DefaultMenuSpec
 ```
+You may also want to add the ENABLE_ALL_EDIT_OPTIONS define, or some menu entries might not be available.

 ### MENU_SPEC_MENU
 This define can be used together with MENU_SPEC_TEMPLATE to make the "enter menu" launch directly into a submenu.
 This means that only that submenu will be available, and all other menues will not possible to access.
 For instance, if you only want a volume menu, you could set this define to "ChangeVolumeMode".
 The name for each menu can be found in the menu specification.